samsung-pay/sapi-doc/merchantservice/registration.md

   <span class="icon">
     <i class="fa fa-info-circle" aria-hidden="true"></i>
   </span>
-  The Self-Service portal is currently under development.
+  <strong>WARNING:</strong> The Self-Service portal may not be available at this time.
 </div>

 <ol>